 Tactic (capital): Seek VDOT Transportation Alternative Program funding in several phases for the construction of planned public pedestrian and bicycle facilities.

 Tactic (capital): Construct planned pedestrian and bicycle facilities as funds are awarded by VDOT and as matching funds become available.

+Fund a multi year traffic calming plan that would clearly delinate “gateways” into Irvington on both end of Rt 200 and provide a plan for future funding that will reduce traffic speeds, deter heavy truck traffic and make Irvington more friendly to walking and biking.

 Goal C: Support Irvington’s tourism industry while preserving its quiet waterfront character.